s-neilson/CORNISH-CNN-classifier/README.md

 ## List of programs included
 * fileDownloader.py: Downloads CORNISH .fits files from the CORNISH catalog (avaliable at http://cornish.leeds.ac.uk/public/catalogue.php).
 * CORNISH_B-CNN_Trainer_And_Optimiser.py: Either optimises the hyperparameters of a B-CNN or trains a single B-CNN according to specified hyperparameters.
-* B-CNN_Object_Classifier.py: Classifies a single object given the a model and the .fits files that make up the object.
+* bcnnSingleObjectClassifier.py: Classifies a single object given the a model and the .fits files that make up the object.
 Also generates a location heatmap for the classified object.
+* bcnnMultipleObjectClassifier.py: Classifies multiple objects given a model, a data folder and information regarding the structure of .fits files in the data folder.
+Outputs a confusion matrix for the tested obejcts and the model's F1 score on the data.

 ## Configuration files